 The three reasons that indicate that we are in the best moment to begin the process of selling a company are:

-Top moment of a bullish economic cycle
+Top moment of a bullish economic cycle.
+How this affects to sell a business

-The most advisable thing is to sell your company at a peak moment of a bullish economic cycle.
+The most advisable thing is to sell a business at a peak moment of a bullish economic cycle.
 There is more abundance of money, the stock markets are at historic highs and buyers are much more optimistic.
 In these times of economic boom it is easier for buyers to finance themselves to acquire, either through banks or by issuing corporate data, which allows them to pay even more.

 Interest rates are at historical minimums